kn1ghtm0nster/kn1ghtm0nster/README.md

 # Diego (@kn1ghtm0nster) 😎

   Hi there!
-I am Diego and I am a Software Engineer Fellow with Sprinboard.
+I am Diego and I am a Full-Stack Software Engineer.
+I graduated from Springboard's Software Engineer Course in December 2022 and am currently looking to land my first position.

 ## Goal for 2022 🎓:
-Graduate from Springboard's Software Engineering bootcamp and land my first Developer role.
+  - Become part of a Software Engineer team.

 - 👀 Interests Include: